 Heart Rhythm Week 2014

-For this year’s Heart Rhythm Week, (2-8 June 2014) we are working alongside our sister charity, Arrhythmia Alliance, to celebrate ten years of progress in arrhythmia care.
+In this year’s Heart Rhythm Week, (2-8 June) we worked alongside our sister charity, Arrhythmia Alliance, to celebrate ten years of progress in arrhythmia care.

-Heart Rhythm Week 2014 will look to educate and celebrate the amazing progress that has been made across arrhythmia technology, resources, and policy guidelines as well as share good news patient stories to illustrate the changes.
+Heart Rhythm Week 2014 aimed to educate and celebrate the amazing progress that has been made across arrhythmia technology, resources, and policy guidelines.
+Good news patient stories have illustrated the changes.

 Heart Rhythm Week 2013